-35. In Nepal, the Indigenous People (IP) is popularly known as Janajatis, which is also recognized by the government and constitutes about 37.2 % (8.4 million) of Nepal's total population.
+33. In Nepal, the Indigenous People (IP) is popularly known as Janajatis, which is also recognized by the government and constitutes about 37.2 % (8.4 million) of Nepal's total population.
 Some of the key characteristics of these groups are defined as: distinct collective identity; own language (other than Nepali), religion, tradition, culture and civilization; own traditional egalitarian social structure (which is distinct from mainstream varna or caste system); traditional homeland and geographical area; written or oral history that traces their line of descent back to the occupants of the territories before their annexation to the present Nepali frontiers.
 Based on these traits, government of Nepal has declared 61 (later reduced to 59) groups as Janajatis.
 Given the wide variation in the socio-economic and political standing of various Janajatis, a classification of Janajatis has also been done based on literacy rates, occupation, land ownership, and population, by the National Federation of Disadvantaged and Indigenous Nationalities.
 The following is the list of classification of IPs:

-- Endangered groups: Bankariya, Kusunda, Kushbadia, Raute, Surel, Hayu, Raji, Kisan, Lepcha, Meche; - Highly marginalized groups: Santhal, Jhangad, Chepang, Thami, Majhi, Bote, Dhanuk (Rajbansi), Lhomi(Singsawa), Thudamba, Siyar (Chumba), Baramu, Danuwar - Marginalized groups: Sunuwar, Tharu, Tamang, Bhujel, Kumal, Rajbansi (Koch), Gangai, Dhimal, Bhote, Darai, Tajpuria, Pahari, Dhokpya (Topkegola), Dolpo, Free, Magal Larke (Nupriba), Lhopa, Dura, Walung - Disadvantaged groups: Jirel, Tangbe (Tangbetani), Hyolmo, Limbu, Yakkha, Rai, Chhantyal, Magar, Chhairotan, Tingaunle Thakali, Bahragaunle, Byansi, Gurung, Marphali Thakali, Sherpa

-Advanced groups: Newar, Thakali

-36. The subprojects will have impacts on indigenous peoples as far as small scale land acquisition is concerned.
-Subprojects are scattered in various parts of Nepal, therefore, some section of IPs will be affected due to permanent land acquisition for transmission GSS and sometimes for small piece of land loss for tower footings and temporary impacts on loss of crops etc along the Right of Way.
+- Endangered groups: Bankariya, Kusunda, Kushbadia, Raute, Surel, Hayu, Raji, Kisan, Lepcha, Meche; - Highly marginalized groups: Santhal, Jhangad, Chepang, Thami, Majhi, Bote, Dhanuk (Rajbansi), Lhomi(Singsawa), Thudamba, Siyar (Chumba), Baramu, Danuwar - Marginalized groups: Sunuwar, Tharu, Tamang, Bhujel, Kumal, Rajbansi (Koch), Gangai, Dhimal, Bhote, Darai, Tajpuria, Pahari, Dhokpya (Topkegola), Dolpo, Free, Magal Larke (Nupriba), Lhopa, Dura, Walung - Disadvantaged groups: Jirel, Tangbe (Tangbetani), Hyolmo, Limbu, Yakkha, Rai, Chhantyal, Magar, Chhairotan, Tingaunle Thakali, Bahragaunle, Byansi, Gurung, Marphali Thakali, Sherpa - Advanced groups: Newar, Thakali some section of IPs will be affected due to permanent land acquisition for transmission GSS and distribution substations and sometimes for small piece of land loss for tower footings and temporary impacts on loss of crops and trees etc along the Right of Way.
 However, it may be noted that land acquisition in the subprojects will not lead to any physical displacement.
 The magnitude of impacts on IP is not significant as far as overall sensitivity is concerned such as (a) customary rights of use and access to land and natural resources; (b) socioeconomic status; (c) cultural and communal integrity; (d) health, education, livelihood, and social security status; and (e) the recognition of indigenous knowledge; and (ii) the level of vulnerability of the affected Indigenous Peoples community.
 The impacts are limited to loss of portion of land for some IP groups.
 Initial assessment shows that there will be no endangered IP groups in the project areas.
 IPs living in the project periphery are Magar, Tharu, Tamang, Rai, Sherpa, Gurung, Tharu and Newars.
 A profile of IP (population and numbers) for some of the project affected districts is described in Table 3.